I've Seen All Good People: Composition and legacy

-In the studio recording on The Yes Album, the song opens with Jon Anderson, Chris Squire and Steve Howe singing the sentence "I've seen all good people turn their heads each day / So satisfied, I'm on my way." twice a cappella, in three-part harmony.
-This is followed by a solo intro by Steve Howe on a laúd, a Spanish lute.
+In the studio recording on The Yes Album, the song opens with Jon Anderson, Chris Squire and Steve Howe singing the sentence "I've seen all good people turn their heads each day / so satisfied, I'm on my way" twice a cappella, in three-part harmony.
+This is followed by a solo intro by Steve Howe on a laúd (Spanish lute).
 Howe also sometimes plays the solo on a standard acoustic guitar.
 As the laúd begins a repeated four-bar phrase, it is joined by bass drum and bass guitar as Anderson resumes singing the lyrics, solo and in three-part harmony.
 Dual recorders enter on the third verse.
 Finally, a Hammond organ joins them, playing the same chords as the laúd until the first part of the song ends on a loudly sustained and unresolved organ chord.

-The second part, "All Good People", consists of many repetitions of the sentence "I've seen all good people turn their heads each day so satisfied I'm on my way" sung to the same melody as before, but over a driving rock accompaniment, ending in a powerful vocal harmony and organ phrase which begins on a chord progression of E, D, C, G, then A. Each repetition of the verse is one whole step lower than the previous as the song fades out.
+The second part, "All Good People", consists of many repetitions of the sentence "I've seen all good people turn their heads each day / so satisfied, I'm on my way" sung to the same melody as before, but over a driving rock accompaniment, ending in a powerful vocal harmony and organ phrase which begins on a chord progression of E, D, C, G, then A. Each repetition of the verse is one whole step lower than the previous as the song fades out.
 Anderson has stated that he wanted to have the song develop quietly but then open up into a big grandiose, church organ sound.

 The Village Voice critic Robert Christgau called the song a "great cut", being one in which he thought Yes' "arty eclecticism comes together."
 Record World said that "Your Move" is "very pretty."

 The song has been included on several compilation albums, such as 1981's Classic Yes and 2004's The Ultimate Yes, since its initial release on The Yes Album in 1971.
 It has been performed during many of Yes' concert tours, and appears on many of Yes' live albums.
 As of 2021, the most recent live album to feature the song is The Royal Affair Tour: Live from Las Vegas, which was recorded in July 2019 and released in October 2020.